Vision, Mission, Strategic Plan & Institutional Outcomes

 - We will establish inclusive, collaborative, and student-centered decision-making processes across college sectors that align with strategic priorities.

-- We will improve service to students and community by increasing college-wide knowledge of processes, procedures, and resources.
+- We will improve service to students and the community by increasing college-wide knowledge of processes, procedures, and resources.

 - We will develop integrated and ongoing college-wide support structures for students.